THIS ARTICLE IS BEING UPDATED AND WILL BE COMPLETED SOON

 Can you claim your hot tub as a tax deduction when you suffered a short-term injury?

 Discuss this with your tax professional.
-My common sense tells me that if you suffer a back injury which gets better a year later and you no longer need treatment, you should be able to deduct the depreciation of your spa for the year you received treatment for your injury.
+My common sense tells me that if you suffer a back injury that gets better a year later and you no longer need treatment, you should be able to deduct the depreciation of your spa for the year you received treatment for your injury.

 Where an injury becomes a long-term problem, such as when traumatic arthritis develops, I believe a claim to deduct a hot tub should be allowed but will the IRS agree?
 The long-term nature of some injuries and medical problems become more obvious and easier to prove, such as when a taxpayer undergoes surgery.
 You should discuss this issue with your accountant and your doctor to make sure that both are in agreement as to the length of time required for a disability and as to whether your medical condition meets that requirement.